GRB 210619B optical afterglow polarization: Observations and data reduction

 \subsection{Interstellar polarization}

-The observed polarization of any object is a result of the interstellar polarization (ISP) added to the intrinsic one.
-In order to account and correct for the ISP, we observed three field stars in the mask of RoboPol.
-ISP is produced by the same dust which is responsible for extinction, therefore, stars that are more affected by extinction are expected to provide a better estimate on the polarization fraction induced by the interstellar medium (ISM).
-We used the 3D dust map compiled by \cite{Green2019} to probe the galactic extinction in different distances in the line of sight of the GRB.
-The chosen stars are the ones that are expected to have maximum extinction (Fig.~\ref{fig:Egr}).
-Provided they are intrinsically zero-polarized stars, the measured polarization should be exclusively due to the effect of the ISM.
+The observed polarization of any object is a result of the Milky Way interstellar polarization (ISP) added to the intrinsic one.
+To account for and correct for the ISP, we observed three field stars in the mask of RoboPol.
+ISP is produced by the same dust that is responsible for extinction; therefore, stars that are more affected by extinction are expected to provide a better estimate of the polarization fraction induced by the interstellar medium (ISM).
+We used the 3D dust map compiled by \cite{Green2019} to probe the galactic extinction at different distances from the line of sight of the GRB.
+We chose bright stars in the field of the GRB that are expected to have maximum extinction (Fig.~\ref{fig:Egr}), and therefore their polarization should reflect, as accurately as possible, the polarization induced by the ISM, provided they are intrinsically zero-polarized.
+This is a fair assumption as most stars do not have intrinsic polarization, with few exceptions, such as magnetic stars, evolved stars or stars surrounded by a dusty disk \citep{Fadeyev2007,Clarke2010}.
+In fact, if a peculiar star was present, it would show up as an outlier from the rest in the $q-u$ plot (Fig.~\ref{fig:ISP}).
+The extinction $E(B-V)$ towards the line of sight of the GRB is $0.12-0.14\,mag$ (depending on the choice of equation for unit conversion between \cite{Green2019} units and $E(B-V)$ - see \cite{dustmaps}).
+The upper limit for the polarization induced by dust alignment in the ISM is $13\%\times E(B-V)$ \citep{Panopoulou2019,Planck2020}.
+Based on this estimate, the expected maximum ISM-induced polarization in the line of sight is $1.6-1.8\%$.
+However, field stars in the same line of sight have an average polarization value of $P=0.26\pm0.05\%$.
+This could be due to the presence of multiple dust clouds in the line of sight which are permeated by magnetic fields with different orientations.
+This configuration would align dust grains in different directions in each cloud and thus give rise to depolarization of the light of distant stars \citep[e.g.][]{Tassis2018}.
+The steps seen in the reddening plot in Fig.~\ref{fig:Egr} hint in such a scenario.